 A beautiful villa

-Vrijzinnig Christelijk Lyceum (VCL)
+Vrijzinnig Christelijk Lyceum (VCL), The Hague

 Atelier PRO has won the European tender for the renovation and redevelopment of the Vrijzinnig Christelijk Lyceum.
 The VCL is an independent school for senior general secondary education and pre-university education.
 Its current building is comprised of various component parts built at different points in time, with a total floor area of around 8,000 square metres.
 The oldest part, a villa dating back to 1903, is a national monument and will be preserved.
 The more recent parts, built in the 1930s, 1960s and 1980s, will be replaced by new construction.